wlonk/arcadia/rules/index.md

 quite free to act from a place of imperfect understanding, but not all are as overconfident as he.

+### Secrets and Lies

+Secrets hold great power, but in the world of _Arcadia_, that power is almost wholly destructive.
+Certain secrets may be so horrific as to immediately destroy a reputation, turning someone from an upstanding member of the community to a murderer, apostate, or succubus.

+When a character has, or becomes entangled in, such a secret, the table should agree that, were it revealed, the consequences would be disastrous.
+You should also agree which reputation in particular would suffer.
+If the secret is publicized, then this consequence simply happens.

+Further, anyone with knowledge of the secret has, unsurprisingly, leverage over the character who would suffer from its revelation.

 ### Spells

 This is a larger topic than any of the others so far covered.
 See [Casting